metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 The first several lines are fairly straightforward set up.

-The first noteworthly line is:
+The first noteworthy line is:

 .. code-block:: python